Genez-io/genez-io.github.io/content/posts/fromt_prompt_to_cloud.md

 - message object
   - `role` - this represents the author of this message.
 It can be: `system`, `assistant` or `user`.
 This is useful when you have to send the entire conversation to OpenAI as context when a new message is received
   - `content` - the content of the message
 - `max_tokens` - maximum number of tokens in the output.
 You can control how long or short the message should be.
-To get a correlation between the number of words and the number of tokens refer to [this tool](https://platform.openai.com/tokenizer).
+To get a correlation between the number of words and the number of tokens refer to {{< external-link link="https://platform.openai.com/tokenizer" >}}this tool{{< /external-link >}}
+.

 Now we have to check the output of OpenAI, parse the output and return it.
 We have to properly validate the output since the API response is not deterministic and it can return, for example, wrongly formatted output.